Bill O'Reilly is out: harassment claims sink Fox's ratings king

 21st Century Fox, parent company of Fox News, released a statement Wednesday afternoon that read, "After a thorough and careful review of the allegations, the Company and Bill O'Reilly have agreed that Bill O'Reilly will not be returning to the Fox News Channel."

+"It is tremendously disheartening that we part ways due to completely unfounded claims," he said.
+"But that is the unfortunate reality many of us in the public eye must live with today."

-The swift change follows reporting by the New York Times that disclosed the influential and incendiary political commentator and 21st Century Fox had settled multiple sexual harassment complaints against him over the years for a total of $13 million.
+The swift change follows reporting by The New York Times disclosing that the influential and incendiary political commentator and 21st Century Fox had settled multiple sexual harassment complaints against him over the years for a total of $13 million.

-Rupert Murdoch had initially resisted making a change, New York Magazine reported, citing three internal unnamed sources.
-O'Reilly's two-decade long running show was not just the most profitable at the network, but across all of cable news.
+Murdoch had initially resisted making a change, New York Magazine reported, citing three internal unnamed sources.
+O'Reilly's two-decade-long show was the most profitable not just at the network, but across all of cable news.

-Credible reports surfaced Tuesday night of a decision on the personnel matter that could come by until the end of the week.
-O'Reilly's reversal of fortune came less than 24 hours later.

-An internal memo to employees on Wednesday signed by all three Murdochs noted that, "By ratings standards, Bill O'Reilly is one of the most accomplished TV personalities in the history of cable news.
-In fact, his success by any measure is indisputable...
+An internal memo to employees on Wednesday signed by all three Murdochs read: "By ratings standards, Bill O'Reilly is one of the most accomplished TV personalities in the history of cable news.
+In fact, his success by any measure is indisputable. ...
 We have full confidence that the network will continue to be a powerhouse in cable news.
 Lastly, and most importantly, we want to underscore our consistent commitment to fostering a work environment built on the values of trust and respect."

+Dana Perino, filling in for O'Reilly on Wednesday night, closed the show by lauding O'Reilly as "an incredibly talented broadcaster who raised the bar for interviewers everywhere."

+She read from parts of the Murdochs' statement that honored O'Reilly's ratings success, leaving out the controversies that had led to his ouster.

 Now what remains is managing how O'Reilly's departure will unfold.